tmtmtm/bashible/docs/delayed_call.md

 ##### delayed_call PATH

-If The bashible script will be called only once at the end.
-In this example, two virtual hosts will be generated, but nginx will be reloaded only once afterwards.
+The bashible script identified by PATH will be called only once at the end.

+In the following example, two virtual hosts are generated, but nginx will be reloaded only once afterwards.

 ```bash